Franka Batelić: Activism

 Batelić is an LGBT rights advocate, and an animal rights activist.
 She was the face of the Croatian 2009 "Animal's Friend" campaign.

 Personal life

-Batelić married her long-time boyfriend, Croatian football player, Vedran Ćorluka, on 21 July 2018.
-In August 2019, Batelić announced that she and Ćorluka were expecting their first child.
-In January 2020, she gave birth to their son, Viktor Ćorluka.
-In November 2022, she gave birth to their second child.
+On 21 July 2018, Batelić married her long-time boyfriend, footballer Vedran Ćorluka.
+In August 2019, the couple announced that they were expecting their first child.
+The couple has two children together, born in January 2020 and November 2022.